Updated: Sep 7

 Check with your current mortgage servicer, they should be very motivated to refinance your loan at an attractive interest rate.

-(See my paper Investment Thoughts For My Children for more information.)
+(See the article Investment Thoughts For My Children for more information.)

 Now, let’s consider the stoic’s mortgage arbitrage value.
 First, let me tell the story of two prospective homeowners, Jack and Jill.